brosck/brosck.github.io/_tabs/about.md

 order: 4
 ---

 Hey!
-I'm MrEmpy, I'm 18 years old and I study information security and programming, I'm a Youtuber and I do CTF and hack content.
+I'm Brosck, I'm 18 years old and I study information security and programming, I'm a Youtuber and I do CTF and hack content.
 In my spare time I like to do Bug Bounty and look for vulnerabilities in apps.
 I work as an information security analyst in a company.

 <h2>More about me</h2>